GP Training

 The practice has been computerised since 1992.
 Several upgrades have been necessary over the years and we now consider ourselves to be one of the more progressive practices in IT.

-All the partners use the computer system for recording clinical records and prescribing, and we have a summariser of medical records who enters important information into the patient’s computerised summary.
+All the team use the computer system for recording clinical records and prescribing, and we have a summariser of medical records who enters important information into the patient’s computerised summary.
 As a result we have a fairly complete electronic medical record for most patients.
 We have been ‘paperless’ since 2006 with scanning of all in-coming documents and full access to these from within the computer record.

 Partners’ Special Interests